INTERMEDIATE MACROECONOMICS 1 - 2020/1

 Module code: ECO2052

 The module builds on the micro-foundation for macroeconomics to analyze the role of market imperfections on macroeconomics, and examines how macroeconomic policy influences economic performance.

 Number of Credits: 15

 JACs code: L130

 Prerequisites / Co-requisites

 Indicative content includes:

-- Money, banking and the macro-economy;
+- Money, banking, and inflation;

 |Assessment type||Unit of assessment||Weighting|